der-carnivore/BingAds-docs/BingAds/scripts/reference/NegativeKeywordListSelector.md

 Specify the orderBy parameter in the form, "columnName orderDirection" where:

-- columnName can only be one column which is supported by the withCondition method.
+- columnName is a supported column, see [Supported Columns](#supported-negative-keyword-list-columns).
 - orderDirection is the direction to order the results in.
 Set to ASC to order the results in ascending order or DESC to order the results in descending order.
 The default is ASC.

 For example, the following call returns results in ascending order by MaxCpc.

 <code>agSelector = agSelector.orderBy("MaxCpc");</code>

-Only one orderBy column is supported, specifying more than one will result in an error.
+Only one orderBy column is supported.
 ### Arguments:
 |Name|Type|Description|
 |-|-|-